GD doesn't make the cut: Three ways that non-differentiability affects neural network training: NDGM and convergence analysis

 Recent theoretical work by \citet{davis2020stochastic} has shown that in the diminishing step-size regime, NDGMs converge to a local optimal solution in the theoretical limit under fairly general conditions.
 However, these conditions are rarely satisfied in practice.
 For instance, Assumption A.3 in \citet{davis2020stochastic} requires that the sum of the learning rates should diverge in the diminishing step size regime.
 While this is a standard assumption for GD analysis, it's often violated in practice.
 The prevalent step-size reduction in most training scripts involves decaying the learning rate by a constant multiplicative factor at predefined intervals (e.g., StepLR in PyTorch\footnote{\url{https://rb.gy/pub4s}}), resulting in a convergent geometric series of learning rates, directly contradicting this assumption.

 For differentiable functions, we know that even with a convergent geometric series of learning rates, the GD sequence approaches the vicinity of the optimal solution.
 However, it's unclear if this holds true for NDGM sequences.
-More precisely, can we assert that the dynamics of NDGM and GD sequences are identical?
+More precisely, can we assert that the dynamics of NDGM and GD sequences are identical? \paragraph{NDGM and GD dynamics are not identical.} We demonstrate that the dynamics of NDGM differ qualitatively from those of gradient descent (GD) by arriving at a contradiction.
+Suppose that the sequence $\{\beta_k\}_{k=0}^\infty$ generated by running NDGM on the objective $L_2(\beta; {\bf Z}_1, {\bf q}_1) = L_1(\beta; {\bf Z}_1, {\bf q}_1, 0.001, 0)$ exhibits the same behavior as a GD sequence.
+If, after some index $m$, the sequence produces a monotone non-increasing loss (which we ensure using an adaptive step size—the learning rate is reduced by a factor of 0.9 every time the loss increases; see Appendix \ref{app:convanalysis} for the full code), then the tail of the sequence $\{\beta_{m+i}\}_{i=0}^{\infty}$ satisfies the conditions of the Capture Theorem.